How to Configure SAML SSO Integration with JupiterOne

-Single Sign On is supported via a custom authentication client configured within a JupiterOne account.
-This feature is available to all enterprise customers upon request.
-To request SSO integration to be enabled for your account, please open a support ticket or contact your technical account manager.
+Single sign-on is supported using a custom authentication client configured within a J1 account.
+This feature is available to all Enterprise customers.

 JIT (Just In Time) Provisioning

-Users are created/updated on the fly using the SAML attributes sent as part of the SAML response coming from the Identity Provider (IdP).
-The user is created during initial login to JupiterOne and updated during subsequent logins.
+Users are created and updated instantly using the SAML attributes sent as part of the SAML response coming from the Identity Provider (IdP).
+The user is created during the initial sign-in to J1 and updated during subsequent sign-ins.

 IdP-initiated SSO is currently unsupported due to a limitation of Amazon Cognito.